 Policy Action Objective Program Accomplishments Status for Sixth Cycle status of all housing programs.
-The portion of the Annual Report discussing Housing Programs is to be distributed to the California Department of Housing and Community Development in accordance with California state law. on the status of all housing programs to ensure progress.
+The portion of the Annual Report discussing Housing Programs is to be distributed to the California Department of Housing and Community Development in accordance with California state law.
+Report provided to OPR and HCD by April 1st each on the status of all housing programs to ensure progress.